 The Group plans to continue with its programme of international touring to raise the profile and experience of the orchestra.
-In October 2016 the Orchestra returned to overseas touring with a series of concerts and cultural events in the People's Republic of China..
+In September 2017 the Orchestra returned to overseas touring with a series of concerts and cultural events in the People's Republic of China.

-• International Presence
+International Presence

 The Group is continuing to increase its presence in Asia through consolidated touring, education, and outreach activities.
-In 2016, the Group continued to progress on educational and marketing assistance under our Memorandum of Understanding with both the Xinghai Conservatory, Guangzhou and The National Centre for the Performing Arts, Beijing.
-In conjunction with the Sydney City Council, the SSO performed in Guangzhou, as part of the Sister City Celebrations and also facilitated programme training of young musicians at the Xhinghai Conservatory of Music in Guangzhou.
+In 2017, the Group renewed the Memorandum of Understanding with both the Xinghai Conservatory, Guangzhou and The National Centre for the Performing Arts, Beijing.
+The Sydney Symphony Orchestra celebrated 45 years of bilateral relations between Australian and the Peoples Republic of China by performing to audiences in Shanghai and Beijing in a week-long tour in September 2017.
 These relationships continue to set the framework for the orchestra to make a significant contribution to Australian engagement through cultural and people-to-people diplomacy.